Atmospheric pressure maps and Instruments of measuring atmospheric pressure

 The atmospheric pressure maps

-There are curved lines that join the points of the equal pressure in the atmospheric pressure maps which is known as Isobar.
+There are curved lines that join the points of equal pressure in the atmospheric pressure maps which is known as Isobar.